ethereum-magicians/berlin-council/docs/about.md

 sidebar_link: true
 ---

-The Council of Berlin is one of the three Tri-Annual in-person meetings of the Fellowship of Ethereum Magicians, the other two are shoulder events to EthCC in Q1 and Devcon in Q4.
-While in-person meetings facilitate technical discussions, the Magicians intend for decisions to be finalized in the [online forums](https://ethereum-magicians.org) so that the broadest number of people can participate.
+The Council of Berlin is one of the three tri-annual in-person gatherings of the Fellowship of Ethereum Magicians; the other two are shoulder events to EthCC in Q1 and Devcon in Q4.
+While our in-person meetings facilitate technical discussions, the Magicians intend for decisions to be finalized in the [online forums](https://ethereum-magicians.org) so that the broadest number of people can participate.

 ### About the Fellowship of Ethereum Magicians: